bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/universal-variables.md

 \chi =\begin{cases}\displaystyle\frac{h}{\sqrt{\mu}}\tan\frac{\nu}{2} & \text{parabola} \\\displaystyle\sqrt{a}E & \text{ellipse} \\\displaystyle \sqrt{-a}F & \text{hyperbola}\end{cases}
 :::

-Generalizing from this to the case where $t_0\neq 0$, and does not occur at periapse, we find:
+Generalizing from this to the case where $t_0\neq 0$, and does not occur at periapsis, we find:

 :::{math}
 :label: